lordbender/COP6616/assignment-two/report.md

 Fantastic speedup achieved by pre-sorting chunks, then  merging those chunks into a sorted array.
 I thought for a bit that I had an error in my merge that was cutting the time somewhere, but it appears that my merge just wins.
+The upper range for Bubble Sort sequential is about 500,000, whereas we can get to 10,000,000 with the parallel option.

 ## Complexity O(n^3)
 S = S(s) / S(p) = 82.002710229 / 79.85027253 = 1.02695592176